john9francis/radiation-modeling/timeSpent.md

 - 6/21 11:00 am 2 hrs trying to figure out how to use the Geant4 GUI, looking into visual options like Qt.
 PLAN: run every option in example b1 to see what they all do.
 - 6/21 6:15 pm 1 hr messing with Geant4 GUI. found out i need get a visualization driver attached
 - 6/22 11:00 am 45 mins researching OpenGL.
 Next step, download OpenGL with visual studio and then figure out how to attach it with Geant4. (putting it in the environment variables with priority=1.
 On the powerpoints it should have something to help with that.)
-- 6/22 11:30 pm looking into installing openGL on visual studio
+- 6/22 11:30 pm 45 min looking into installing openGL on visual studio.
+Also tried out all the macro files for B1...
+Nothing is displaying.